Peta Janossi: Casting

-Wood was studying drama at university when she auditioned for the role of Peta.
-She explained, "I was on the phone to my best friend and I was actually talking about the audition, and my mobile rang, and it was my agent on the other line.
+Aleetza Wood had not had any drama lessons or screen acting experience before she attended her first ever audition for a role in Home and Away.
+She admitted that she was not scared and felt calm beforehand, as she "didn't have a hope in hell" of winning the role.
+She had also heard from friends that she would need to attend dozens of auditions before getting started in the acting industry.
+She stated: "I didn't really know what I was doing.
+I just breezed in, did the audition and breezed out again."
+A week later, Wood learned through a phone call with her agent that she had impressed the casting directors and had won the role of Peta.
+She explained: "I was on the phone to my best friend and I was actually talking about the audition, and my mobile rang, and it was my agent on the other line.
 He didn't sound too happy, and I just guessed that I didn't get it.
 He then yelled out that I got the part and I was screaming and having a two-way conversation with my friend and agent.
 I went to work that night and I was serving customers with the biggest smile on my face".

-While filming with co-star Zac Drayson, who plays Will Smith, Wood was approached by some fans which surprised her.
-She recalled, "I was filming on location when I first started on Home and Away and there were some English tourists asking Zac for autographs.
-They then turned to me and they all asked me for my autograph; I had no idea what to do or write.
-I actually think I was more nervous than they were".
+Wood said she was "plunged straight in at the deep end" when she began filming.
+She had to learn the technical side of acting in front of cameras, which she found to be really difficult.
+She also chose to drop out of her Media and Culture course at university, as she found it hard to balance learning lines and doing assignments.
+She felt the part of Peta was too good an opportunity to lose.
+Wood was 20 years old at the time of her casting, while her character was supposed to be 16.
+She had to remember what it was like to be "a self-conscious teenager" and use that awkwardness in her portrayal of Peta.
+Wood also found Peta "a real challenge", but also fun to play.
 Series producer Russell Webb chose Wood for the role of Peta due to her "fresh-faced" look.
 He said "She is a gutsy little performer, who at 20 looks young enough to play a 16-year-old but has that maturity level, which her character is supposed to have.
 She is perfect for the role."